Mayor of Guffey, Monster the Cat

-When I asked Charlie to explain the animals’ mayoral responsibilities, he said, “You’re serious, aren’t you?
+When I asked Charlie to explain Monster’s mayoral responsibilities, he said, “You’re serious, aren’t you?

 “Well, Monster shows up here every morning for breakfast and then he goes out and spends the day politickin’.”

-From the people I reached it seems that Guffey’s services are well taken care of, and therefore, a mayoral figurehead that attracts publicity is probably a very wise move.
+From the people I reached, it seems that Guffey’s services are well taken care of.
+Therefore, a mayoral figurehead that attracts publicity is probably a very wise move.

 More about the Mayor

 While searching for a little more information about the sitting mayor, I came upon Monster’s MySpace page.
 The page gives Monster’s age as 22.
 (I hope the community is grooming a successor.)
 It notes that Monster serves “with disinterest and occasional violent outbursts against tourists and local animals.”

 Under music preferences, Monster specifies “No violins!” and notes that television “rots your brain, but I do like Judge Judy.”

 As to who Monster would like to meet: “Other independent elected officials.
 Preferably pussies.
 Dick Cheney.”
 (Not clear whether Cheney is on a separate list or considered part of the former grouping.)